mjenquine/GA-SEIR-Course/unit_2/w04d05/homework/README.md

 ## Getting Started

-In the `homework` directory for today, create a Javascript file `server.js`.
+In the `homework` directory for today, create a express directory and cd into it then create Javascript file `server.js`.
 Write your answers inside this one js file.

 * `npm init`.
 You should receive a `package.json`.